 4) What about the differences between men and women when it comes to entrepreneurship and taking risks.
 How does being an entrepreneur change that?

-Of course there are differences in the genders.
-However, that just means that each gender examines it's strengths and weaknesses when it comes to starting a business.
+Of course, there are differences in the genders.
+However, that just means each gender examines their strengths and weaknesses when it comes to starting a business.

 Here is an easy way to understand the spectrum:

 Lowest agreeable: They are the cynics and nonconformists who enjoy doing things just because other people don't want them to.
 They are extremely hard to persuade and struggle to get along well with people.

 Highest agreeable: They are extreme people-pleasers who will always follow what other people of doing regardless of how they feel.
 They are determined to fit in and fear upsetting people.

 Lowest neuroticism: They are mellow people who only experience strong emotions in extreme circumstances and even then their emotional reaction may still be less than that of a high neurotic under normal levels of stress.
 They tend to believe that no matter what happens, everything is always fine.

 Highest neuroticism: They freak out over every little disturbance, experience strong and frequent mood swings and can't handle stress.
 You always know when they are having a rough day, which is often.